astronomer/docs/learn/airflow-setup-teardown.md

 - The `delete_csv` task is the associated teardown task, deleting the resource of the CSV file.
 - The `fetch_data`, `write_to_csv` and `get_average_age_obj` tasks are in the scope of the setup/teardown pair.
 Any failure in these tasks would still need the resource "CSV file" to be deleted afterwards (we will pretend the CSV file is an expensive cluster).
 To recover from a failure, when rerunning any of these tasks, we always need the CSV file to be created again, which automatically happens by rerunning the `create_csv` task when any of the tasks in scope are cleared.

 This DAG comes with a convenience parameter to test setup/teardown functionality.
-When running the DAG toggle `fetch_bad_data` to cause bad data to get into the pipeline and the `get_average_age_obj` to fail.
+Toggle `fetch_bad_data` in the **Trigger DAG** view to cause bad data to get into the pipeline and the `get_average_age_obj` to fail, you will see that `delete_csv` will still run and delete the CSV file.

 <Tabs
     defaultValue="decorators"